 Carol became a licensed wildlife rehabilitator in 1986, in Plano, Texas.
 She founded Tennessee's Harmony Wildlife Rehabilitation Center in 1992.
 Carol is a licensed wildlife rehabilitator with the State of Tennessee and a member of the National Wildlife Rehabilitators Association.

-One of the most memorable events in all my years as a wildlife rehabilitator was when I had a litter of gray fox kits—five I think—and I was letting them run loose in the animal room for some play time.
-I had forgotten that the floor registers were being cleaned and had a piece of cardboard laying over them.
-When I went in to check on the kits, they were nowhere to be found.
-After quite some time looking for them, I finally noticed the cardboard was moved and all five kits were having a big time running through our AC ducts.
+One of the most memorable events was when I had a litter of gray fox kits—five I think—and I was letting them run loose for some play time.
+I had forgotten that the floor registers were being cleaned and when I went in to check on them they were nowhere to be found.
+The kits were having a big time running through our AC ducts.
 It took a lot of patience and treats to catch them all.

 It seems like every day is full of memorable moments when working with wildlife, but one that will always be special to me is a very recent one.
 After several snags in releasing a group of juvenile raccoons we hand-raised since infancy, we were so excited when their release day finally arrived.
 We packed them all up with plenty of snacks, made the drive to the property and arrived at the most beautiful, perfect raccoon habitat we could have imagined.
 As always, the raccoons immediately began interacting with their environment - all of them joyfully romping, climbing and foraging together.
 Eventually, they made it down to the gently-flowing river and one by one, began paddling and swimming with their fluffy tails afloat like they had been doing it their whole lives.
 Of course, they always had a kiddie pool, but to see them confidently take to the water like that was incredible!
 Some just let the current carry them, others paddled all the way across to see what adventures were awaiting them on the other side.
 All releases are special and make the hard work worth it, but these little paddlers made this release one of my all-time favorites!